19bufordcarl/CarlRPG/Myth & Shadow/Items/Equipment/Weapons.md

 | 20 [Sling Stones](Individual%20Item%20Cards/Weapons/Ammo/Sling%20Stone.md)                                          | 1     |     1 |
 ## Sheathes
 Any weapon you get is assumed to come with the appropriate sheathe, which is what takes up the [Item Slot](../../Player%20Characters/Derived%20Statistics/Item%20Slots.md) in your adventurer's pack even when your weapon is drawn.
 ## Quivers
 Ranged weapons come with an empty quiver.
 A quiver itself does not take up a slot, it is just storage space.
 Only the ammo takes up slots.
-Each quiver can hold 1 slots worth of ammo.
+Each quiver can hold 1 slot of ammo.
+By default, you can recover all spent ammo in a fight during a [Recover](../../Game%20Procedures/Delving.md#Recover).